Struct MovementGuard

 Expand description

-When the MovementGuard is dropped from the stack, it will finalize the movement according to the configured OnDropStatus unless MovementGuard::finish has already been called.
+When the MovementGuard is dropped from the stack, it will finalize the movement according to the configured OnDropStatus unless MovementGuard::success has already been called.

 Implementations§